The competition for the 2024 Environmental Grant is now OPEN.

 Funding is available to non-profit organizations implementing initiatives that support the City of Saskatoon's strategic goal of Environmental Leadership.
-Initiatives prioritized for funding in 2023 include those that:
+Activities must meet a demonstrated community need that is supported by the City and relate to one or more of the following categories:

 2023 Grant Recipients